Juliarotert/ITSP-Project/README.md

 ```bash
 python main.py
 ```
-Run in IDE: open main.py or do a right-click on it and run it
+Run in IDE: open main.py or right-click on it and run it